-In Victoria, joint management is established under the terms of the Traditional Owners Settlement Act 2010 (Vic).
+In Victoria, joint management is established under the terms of the Traditional Owner Settlement Act 2010.
 This Act establishes a framework that allows the Victorian Government to recognise traditional owners and certain rights in Crown land, including joint management.
 To access these rights Traditional Owner Groups can enter into a Recognition and Settlement Agreement.
-This agreement can include the provision for Parks and reserves to be returned to Aboriginal ownership under a form of land title called Aboriginal Title.
+This agreement can include the provision for parks and reserves to be returned to Aboriginal ownership under a form of land title called Aboriginal Title.
 Land under this title will continue to be managed as national parks or other forms of public parks.

 Traditional Owner Land Management Boards

 Traditional Owner Land Management Boards (TOLMB) are established with the objective of enabling the knowledge and culture of the Traditional Owner group of the appointed land to be recognised in the management of the land.
 A majority of members will be nominated by the Traditional Owner group entity; the remaining members, representing the State and the broader community, will be nominated by the State.